-Tourism in IndonesiaIndonesia recorded a total of 16 m tourists in 2019, ranking 32nd in the world in absolute terms.
+Tourism in IndonesiaIndonesia recorded a total of 4 million tourists in 2020, ranking 44th in the world in absolute terms.

 The fact that larger countries regularly perform better in a comparison of the absolute number of guests is obvious.
 By putting the tourist numbers in relation to the population of Indonesia, the result is much more comparable picture: With 0.015 tourists per resident, Indonesia ranked 179th in the world.
 In Southeast Asia, it ranked 10th.